router5/router5/README.md

 ## routeNodeSelector

+__In order to use routeNodeSelector efficiently, you need react-redux >= 4.4.0 to be able to perform per component instance memoization.__

 `routeNodeSelector` is a selector designed to be used on a route node and works with `connect` higher-order component from `react-redux`.

 If your routes are nested, you'll have a few route nodes in your application.
 On each route change, only _one_ route node needs to be re-rendered.